 Guided Historic Pub Walk

 Hosted by history buff and all round nice chap Keith Martin, I joined a guided tour through the oldest parts of York to uncover myths and mysteries surrounding York’s historic and heritage pubs.
 We learned about the history of beer, the beginnings of pubs, inns and taverns and the sometimes gruesome stories of ghosts that haunt the oldest pubs in the city.
-Keith hosts these tours at various times of the year, and runs several during the week of the festival.
+Keith hosts these tours at various times of the year and runs several during the week of the festival.
 He donates the £5 cover charge to the local charity Keep Your Pet which offers foster care for elderly people’s pets when they need help looking after them.
 I thoroughly enjoyed delving into York’s history, and got to know some of York at the same time, I highly recommend this tour!
 Book your place by emailing Keith on email@example.com

 English Sparkling Wine Tasting

 We then had to guess the price of each wine, all priced between £25 and £37 – so much cheaper than champagne and just as good!
-As is customary with wine tasting, the group got more rowdy and more ‘expert’ as the evening progressed, but I must admit I can’t tell the difference between a good wine and a not so good wine!
+As is customary with wine tasting, the group got rowdier and more ‘expert’ as the evening progressed, but I must admit I can’t tell the difference between a good wine and a not so good wine!
 I enjoyed them all, the evening as a whole!

 Cookery Classes & Demonstrations

 This class cost a £10 donation to local charity, which they brought in to ensure people signing up actually turned up to the classes.
-York Cookery School offer classes throughout the year on everything from cake baking, classes for kids and baking masterclasses to preparing for Christmas.
+York Cookery School offers classes throughout the year on everything from cake baking, classes for kids and baking masterclasses to preparing for Christmas.
 The classes also make great gifts for your loved ones.
-Find full details at their website www.yorkcookeryschool.com
+Find full details on their website.

 During the week there are tons of classes and demonstrations by local chefs, as well as a young chef’s competition.
 See the York Food Festival Website for a full calendar of events.